ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

   - Transport dependency: Packets may arrive as datagrams instead of streams from unauthenticated sources.
   - Application dependency: None.

-- Application-layer feature negotiation (FN): The type of application using a transport security protocol often requires features configured at the connection establishment layer, e.g., ALPN {{RFC7301}}.
+- Application-layer feature negotiation (AFN): The type of application using a transport security protocol often requires features configured at the connection establishment layer, e.g., ALPN {{RFC7301}}.
 Moreover, application-layer features may often be used to offload the session to another server which can better handle the request.
 (The TLS SNI is one example of such a feature.)
 As such, transport security protocols should provide a generic mechanism to allow